lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 ### Demo
 * 15 points - write 12 distinct tests to show that your classes are implemented properly and that you understand polymorphism.
-Your tests don't need to be completely exhaustive, but should contain sever shape instantiations of different varieties, and print statements showing that the area and perimeter of each shape are computed correctly.
+Your tests don't need to be completely exhaustive, but should contain several shape instantiations of different varieties, and print statements showing that the area and perimeter of each shape are computed correctly.
 You could also show that the getters and setters for the color works, that the different